Fallen-Breath/tweakermore/docs/document-en_us.md

 - Maximum value: `15000`

+### daytimeOverride

+Override the time of day in the client world

+Does not affect server-side daytime

+- Category: MC Tweaks
+- Type: hotkey togglable boolean
+- Default value: *no hotkey*, `false`

 ### daytimeOverrideValue

-The client-side daytime value to be overridden by tweak tweakmDaytimeOverride
+The client-side daytime value to be overridden by tweak daytimeOverride

 - Category: MC Tweaks
 - Type: integer